GwynneMichele/thehermitsgarden/src/site/notes/600 Deep Dives/Contemplative Philosophy/Contemplative Philosophy and the Practice of Cultivating Critical Consciousness.md

 ![Pasted image 20241115190241.png](/img/user/Pasted%20image%2020241115190241.png)
 # Some Rambling Thoughts To Be Revisited From Time To Time
-One of my favorite things about reading philosophy - and other topics - is those moments where something I've experience or puzzled out myself gets put into words by another.
+One of my favorite things about reading philosophy - and other topics - is those moments where something I've experienced or puzzled out myself gets put into words by another.

 I learned about the concept of [[Hermeneutic Injustice\|Hermeneutic Injustice]] in a Disability Studies philosophy class.
 This is the idea that because we can't express our experience until we have the words to label our experience, we cannot fully communicate with others, or with ourselves.
 This is why getting that [[Autism\|Autism]] or [[900 Admin Files/990 Old Vaults/The Tome/90 Attachments and Resources/98 Definition Notes/ADHD\|ADHD]] diagnosis is so very important for so many people.
 Having a [[label\|label]] contextualizes our experience - we're no longer alone in our "weirdness," there are others like us, who have similar experience, and who we can relate to.